beetbox/beets/docs/plugins/echonest_tempo.rst

 to your ``~/.beetsconfig``::

     [echonest_tempo]
-    apikey=YOUR_API_KEY
     autofetch: no

-.. _apply for an API key: http://developer.echonest.com/account/register
+.. _apply for your own: http://developer.echonest.com/account/register

 Fetch Tempo During Import
 -------------------------